 Is age 65 for payment of full Scheme benefits.
+Some benefits may be payable at 60.

 Pensionable Service

 Is your period of membership of the Scheme (in years and completed months).

 Reference Scheme Test

 To contract out between 6 April 1997 and 5 April 2016 the Scheme had to provide benefits at least equivalent to the Reference Scheme (as defined by legislation for contracting out purposes).